tombulled/roster/README.md

-# register
+# registry
-Python object registers.
-Keep track of your classes, functions and data.
+Register your data

 ## Usage: